 Agricultural land in the Jordan Valley is heavily fragmented.
-Although a few large farms still exist, the majority of parcels are 3-5 hectare farms created as part of the planned development of the Jordan Valley in the 1960s.3 Traditional inheritance laws that apportion land between existing heirs have also diluted the size of landholdings, although the government prohibits the subdivision of agricultural land below 3 hectares.4 Competition for land in the area is intense, and many of the farms are leased by farm managers or tenant farmers either because the owner has a different occupation or because the rental rate is higher than the owner's own net revenue from farming.5
+Although a few large farms still exist, the majority of parcels are three to five hectare farms created as part of the planned development of the Jordan Valley in the 1960s.
+Traditional inheritance laws that apportion land between existing heirs have also diluted the size of landholdings, although the government prohibits the subdivision of agricultural land below three hectares.
+Competition for land in the area is intense, and many of the farms are leased by farm managers or tenant farmers either because the owner has a different occupation or because the rental rate is higher than the owner's own net revenue from farming.

 In the Highlands, the government instituted a policy in the 1960s that granted land ownership to any individual who could prove continuous occupation or cultivation of the land for 10 years, which led to a massive land grab by the Bedouin tribes and a huge expansion of farming in the Highlands.
 Despite the existence of a legal procedure for formalizing land ownership obtained under this policy, much of this land has never been formalized, including parcels that have since been sold informally to third parties.
-According to GIZ, committees have been formed to study legalization of this land.6 There is currently a prohibition on the licensing of new wells in the Highlands to preserve water resources, which indirectly prohibits the creation of new farms.
-Nonetheless, farmers continue to plant new areas, and one agribusiness stated that, in practice, the government will eventually legalize the land and well if the farmer can prove 10 years of continuous cultivation.
+According to German Agency